ZION CORRALES-NELSON PROFILE

 Zion and her family did not realize they had surpassed the National Record.
 They were just happy that she had surpassed the 55.16 criteria set by the IAAF to qualify her for World Juniors.
 The next benchmark is the 53.71 bronze medal standard to head to the 2015 SEA Games in Singapore next June.
 And hopefully, a spot in the National Training Pool.

 While she made her debut representing the Philippines at the Youth Olympic Games qualifiers in Thailand.
 She got two bronzes in the 200m and 400m dash with 24.30/24.44, qualifying her for world juniors in the 200m and 56.04.

 But in the meantime, for the 15-year-old Corrales-Nelson, 54.64 performance got her through the fastest of the heats.
 During the British Columbia High School Championships, and will focus on winning that event.
 She could lower that record again in the finals.
 This catalyst will surely bring about a rapid improvement in all Filipino women’s 400m pushing towards the 53.71 now that the BENCHMARK has been set.

 Zion Corrales-Nelson qualifies for the World Juniors in 200m

 May 23, 2014

 Zion proudly displaying the flag after winning two sprint medals for the Philippines in her first race.
-Zion Corrales-Nelson became the second-ever athlete to qualify for the prestigious World Junior Championships, which will occur in Oregon, the US, in July.
+As a result, in July, Zion Corrales-Nelson became the second-ever athlete to qualify for the prestigious World Junior Championships in Oregon, the US.